Design tips for reports and scorecards

 Afterward, you can select more data or make other changes just for this visualization.
 New visualizations added using Data Visualization in the toolbar already start out with their own separate metric set.

-If you want to make changes to the group metric set when your visualizations are displaying group data, you can open the group metric set's Data Analysis Panel by clicking the cube and magnifying glass icon next to the grouping hierarchies.
+If you want to make changes to the group metric set when your visualizations are displaying group data, you can open the group metric set's Data Analysis Panel by clicking the metric set icon to the left of the grouping hierarchies.

 Here you can add more data, filter or sort it, or access other metric set options such as measure formatting.